 MyOutDesk has a customer, his name is Knolly, and he is a speaker, author, and trainer.
 He travels the world giving presentations on really building business.
 And he had built his own technology stack for his company and he’d built basically a (CRM) Customer Relationship Management platform.
-And he’d built that CRM a decade ago and it was in an interesting position because his customers use the CRM, his teaching and platform was around the powerfulness of combining like sales, process and systems and technology in order to really grow and scale businesses.
+And he’d built that CRM a decade ago and it was in an interesting position because his customers use the CRM, his teaching and platform were around the powerfulness of combining sales, process and systems, and technology in order to really grow and scale businesses.

 And so, when he came to them, he was like, “Look, I’ve hired 3 or 4 people, they’ve all been great for 6 to 9 months and then they’ve moved on.”
 Meaning, he was stuck in two places.
 He needed to invest more money in his CRM to bring it up to date because it was built almost 10 years ago and it was time to do a refresh and an update on the user interface.
-And then he had another need that he needed somebody to help him with this customer experience, meaning, people would sign on and then not be able to use the platform and then they just disappear over time.
+And then he had another need that he needed somebody to help him with this customer experience, meaning, people would sign on and then not be able to use the platform, and then they just disappear over time.
 And so, they talked at length about how he was going to either have to step in and run the business or hire somebody who’s really great at customer onboarding and customer service over time.

-And so, they actually found him a guy named Chris and Chris has now been with him almost 5 years.
-And Chris runs everything in the customer experience department for this technology company from onboarding new clients, taking credit cards, answering questions or opening tickets and solving and resolving them.
-And so, this guy Nolly, he didn’t want to step in and handle the customer service portion of his business and he really needed to buy some of his time back because he was busy traveling the world and speaking in front of large audiences.
+And so, they actually found him a guy named Chris, and Chris has now been with him almost 5 years.
+And Chris runs everything in the customer experience department for this technology company from onboarding new clients, taking credit cards, answering questions or opening tickets, and solving and resolving them.
+And so, this guy Nolly, didn’t want to step in and handle the customer service portion of his business and he really needed to buy some of his time back because he was busy traveling the world and speaking in front of large audiences.

 So, what he (Daniel) would encourage everybody on today’s podcast to do and this is a simple exercise, they call it the sticky challenge.
 And he knows you can’t see him right now, but he has got in his hand a pile of stickies, just the yellow stickies that you buy at any office supply company.